We are fortunate to have very supportive governors, with a broad range of experience. They significantly contribute to Selborne's success.

-Laura Khan - Staff Governor
+Laura Khan - Co-Opted Governor (Staff)

 Since qualifying as a teacher 6 years ago I have taught in all year groups from Nursery to Year 2.
 I began teaching at a school in the North East of England and then moved to London, becoming an Early Years Leader at a Hindu faith School in Harrow.
 I was very pleased to join Selborne in 2015, continuing my role within Early Years.
 Selborne is a fantastic school where the whole community comes together with enthusiasm to promote a love of learning.
-I wanted to become a co-elected governor to help make a positive contribution to the lives of the children here at Selborne.
+I wanted to become a governor to help make a positive contribution to the lives of the children here at Selborne.

 Nusret Gillani - Co-Opted Governor